MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-ios-ipados.md

 - M365-identity-device-management
 ---

-# Software updates admin checklist and scenarios for iOS/iPadOS devices in Microsoft Intune
+# Software updates admin checklist and scenarios for supervised iOS/iPadOS devices in Microsoft Intune

 Keeping your mobile devices current with software updates is critical.
 You need to reduce the risk of security events and have minimal disruption to your organization and your users.
 On iOS/iPadOS supervised devices, Intune has built-in policies that can manage software updates.